 Handmade Holiday at Yellow Cab Tavern: On December 2 & 3 Yellow Cab Tavern will host an event featuring specialty cocktails, food trucks, and an art and craft bazaar that brings together dozens of local artisans and vendors selling unique, locally made goods.

-Holly Days at The Dayton Arcade: The Arcade’s flagship holiday event returns, December 6-8.
-This year’s three-day event includes holiday performances, a festive artisan market, food trucks.
+Holly Days at The Dayton Arcade: A Dayton tradition for many years, the Arcade’s flagship holiday event returns, December 6-8.
+This year’s three-day event includes holiday performances, a festive artisan market and food trucks.

 2. Downtown Dollars – Holiday Bonus Buy Edition